justarandomgeek/FactorioIP/Feathernet.md

 * `flags`: 8 bit control flags
   * All undefined flag bits MUST be set to 0.
+  * 0x01: has map id
+    * first data signal is mapid (not included in count)
 * `count`: 8 bit count of sequential data signals
-* `signalID`: 16 bit signal ID
+* `signalID`: 16 bit signal ID from signal map
-  * 0-319 defined as per IPv6 above
-  * 320-2047 reserved for ordered signal list expansion
-  * 2048-4095 reserved for local use with modded signals
-  * -1 = signal-dot
-  * -2 = signal-info
-  * -3 = signal-check
-  * All unlisted values reserved for future use

 To support non-sequential signals, an application may also use a list of Signal Lists, simply placing them one after another.
 Due to the `count` field, a valid Signal List header will always be non-zero, allowing easy identification of the end of a list-of-lists.

-flag extended ids
-flags:count
-qual8:kind8:id16

 ## Implementation